Cap-go/website/content/blog/moving-from-microsoft-app-center-to-capgo.md

 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-03-21
-updated_at: 2022-03-21
+updated_at: 2023-03-10
-head_image: "/capgo-feature-image.webp"
+head_image: "/app_center.webp"
-head_image_alt: Capgo logo illustration
+head_image_alt: Microsoft App Center illustration
 tag: Alternatives
 published: true
 next_blog: ""

 ---
-Microsoft announced that App Center will soon [discontinue support for apps running on Apache Cordova](https://devblogs.microsoft.com/appcenter/announcing-apache-cordova-retirement/).
-App Center is a cloud product that helps teams build, test, and distribute apps.
-Among App Center’s more popular services is CodePush, which allows developers to deploy mobile app updates directly to their users’ devices.
+Microsoft recently announced that they will be [discontinuing support for apps running on Apache Cordova](https://devblogs.microsoft.com/appcenter/announcing-apache-cordova-retirement/) in their cloud product, App Center.
+This has prompted businesses and teams using App Center to seek out alternatives, and I am thrilled to say that the [Capgo](https://capgo.app) platform is a fantastic option for those looking for full support for Capacitor apps.

 ## From Microsoft App Center to Capgo Cloud

-For businesses and teams using App Center, I'm thrilled to say that the [Capgo](https://capgo.app) platform is a great alternative to App Center that provides full support for Capacitor apps.
-Capacitor is a new way to build native mobile apps with Ionic.
-Most of the Cordova plugins are supported in Capacitor.
-It's time to migrate to Cordova's successor: Capacitor.

-Capgo helps to streamline app delivery for hundreds of businesses and teams.

-Capgo includes live update functionality similar to CodePush without platform dependencies and immediate app publishing.

-Development teams can focus completely on the unique features of their Ionic app and outsource the complicated app delivery process to Capgo.
-Plus, unlike App Center, My solution is 100% focused on hybrid architectures like Capacitor.
+Capacitor is a new way of building native mobile apps with Ionic, and most Cordova plugins are supported in Capacitor.
+Capgo provides a live update functionality similar to CodePush, but without platform dependencies and immediate app publishing.
+With Capgo, development teams can outsource the complicated app delivery process and focus entirely on the unique features of their Ionic app.
+Additionally, unlike App Center, Capgo is 100% focused on hybrid architectures like Capacitor.

-Capacitor customers can take advantage of Capgo's complete list of features and easily migrate from Microsoft App Center to Capgo in just a few steps.
-I created a [migration guide](https://capgo.app/blog/appcenter-migration) to help you walk through the process of migrating from App Center to Capgo.
+Capacitor customers can easily migrate from Microsoft App Center to Capgo in just a few steps using my [migration guide](https://capgo.app/blog/appcenter-migration), which walks you through the entire process.
+Capgo includes a complete list of features that Capacitor users can take advantage of.

-If you’re interested in learning more about moving from Microsoft App Center to Capgo, create your [free Capgo account](https://web.capgo.app/register/) today.
+If you’re interested in learning more about migrating from Microsoft App Center to Capgo, create your [free Capgo account](https://web.capgo.app/register/) today.